Klyra-project/Klyra/README.md

         Database URI:       postgres://***:***@pg.klyra.rs/db-hello-world
 ```

-For the full documentation, visit [docs.rs/klyra-service](https://docs.rs/klyra-service)
+For the full documentation, visit [docs.rs/klyra-service](https://docs.rs/klyra-service).

+For more examples, check out [klyra examples](https://github.com/klyra-hq/klyra/tree/main/examples).

 ## Contributing to klyra

+Contributing to klyra is highly encouraged!

-If you want to setup a local environment to test code changes to core `klyra` packages, or want to contribute to the project see [CONTRIBUTING.md](./CONTRIBUTING.md)
+If you want to setup a local environment to test code changes to core `klyra` packages, or want to contribute to the project see [CONTRIBUTING.md](./CONTRIBUTING.md).

+Even if you are not planning to submit any code; joining our [Discord server](https://discord.gg/klyra) and providing feedback helps us a lot!

+You can also ⭐ this repo to show your interest & support.

 ## Roadmap